 B&H Photo & Video is a New York-based store with both brick-and-mortar and online stores.
 They have a very wide selection of products and great resources for researching your purchases prior to making your buying decision.
 You can access their online store here.
 Make sure to check out their DealZone.

 Adorama is another great store.
 They also have some great research pages that can help you with your buying decision.
 You can access their store here.

 Adobe makes great photography software.
-I use three of their products, Adobe Bridge, Adobe Lightroom and Adobe Photoshop.
-Each sofware package has a very distinct place in my workflow.
-I use Bridge for file management, Lighroom for my image catalog and Photoshop for editing.
+I use three of their products, Adobe Bridge, Adobe Lightroom, and Adobe Photoshop.
+Each software package has a very distinct place in my workflow.
+I use Bridge for file management, Lightroom for my image catalog, and Photoshop for editing.
 I probably spend 80% of my time using Adobe products during the post-processing phase of my work.
-Although I like Adobe, I'm not a "happy fan".
+Although I like Adobe, I’m not a “happy fan”.
 Their products are migrating from ownership to per-use.
 For someone starting this is great.
-For me, it's not so great.
+For me, it’s not so great.
 I own these products but am constantly forced to a subscription model by Adobe limiting features and functionality.
 You can access their software here.